PandaBacon21/anonymous-recording-download/README.md

 CLIENT_SECRET = 'YourZoomClientSecret'
 DB_LOCATION = 'PathToYourDataBase'
 TARGET_EMAIL = 'EmailOfZoomUserWithVoicemailBoxAccess'
+TARGET_AUTO_RECEPTIONIST = 'NameofAutoReceptionistToReceiveVoicemails'
 VOICEMAIL_DOWNLOAD_LOCATION = 'LocationOfVoicemailStorageDirectory'
 ```

 I just used a sqlite database to store the access token as to not have to continuely request a token every time this script runs, but you can choose to handle that however you'd like.

+Lastly, you could go another step further and set up a specific Site for this Auto Receptionist and under the Site Policy Settings, you can chose to auto delete the call logs and voicemails after a set retention period.
+This can be set to delete after a single day for example, allowing you to schedule the retreival via the API prior to deletion to ensure no call history or voicemail remains within Zoom.
+By default, these retention periods are set to an unlimited time frame.